pollitoconpapass/qhali-flowtron/README.md

 - `ExpressJS` for bulding the API route
 - `LangChain` for using LLMs, embeddings
 - `Ollama` for implementing the LLM chat
+- `HuggingFace Inference` for implementing the Image-to-Text model from Hugging Face

 ### LLM and ML related tools
 - `LLAMA-3.2` as the LLM
-- `LLaVA: Large Language and Vision Assistant` as the vision model to analyze images
+- `nlpconnect/vit-gpt2-image-captioning` as the vision model to analyze images
 - `nomic-embed-text` as the embedding model